 1. ParticipACTION.
-Are Canadian kids too tired to move?
-The 2016 ParticipACTION Report Card on Physical Activity for Children and Youth.
-Toronto: ParticipACTION; 2016.
+The Brain + Body Equation: Canadian kids need active bodies to build their best brains.
+The 2018 ParticipACTION Report Card on Physical Activity for Children and Youth.
+Toronto.

 Self-Regulation and Your Child

 Self-regulation means that a person is able to manage their emotions, behaviours, and attention in positive ways.
 Self-regulation is different than self-control.